ddos-clearing-house/ip_address_analyzer/IP_Address_Analyzer/README.md

 9. M-LAB: Performs a network speed lookup using dat from <a href="https://www.measurementlab.net/">Measurement Lab</a>.
 Currently the lookups are done for the ASN average speed.
 This can be in practice a very coase-grained estimate for a single host.
 However, this is done as the coverage of the M-Lab data is too low at the moment.

+10. IP Summarization: Provides a visual overview of the public IP addresses of attacker nodes in the fingerprint using the <a href="https://ipinfo.io/tools/summarize-ips">IP Summarization</a> tool of <a href="https://ipinfo.io/">ipinfo</a>.
+The number of IP addresses is limited from 10 to 500000 IPs.